Silvia Seidel: Later life and death

 Seidel had a 3-year relationship with Uli, a man she met in a nightclub in 1994.
 They remained together until 1998.
 She then had an eight-year partnership with author Patrick McGinley, which faced challenges, particularly due to her ongoing struggles with depression.
 Shortly before her death, the relationship ended.

 In 2007, Seidel had a role in the German soap opera Storm of Love in 2007.
 In 2011 she had her last major television role, portraying a ballet teacher in the SOKO München episode titled "Das Blut der Ballerina" (‘The Blood of the Ballerina’).
 Still, she struggled finding meaningful film and television roles, expressing anger in a 2010 interview, and again in 2012, over the lasting impact of Anna on her career.

 Despite her struggles, she remained active in theatre.
 In her last years, Seidel worked closely with the a.gon Theatre company in Munich, with whom she worked in the last play of her life: Zusammen ist man weniger allein.
-Her mental health deteriorated in her final years, which was exacerbated by her father’s death in September 2008, and she had financial struggles as well.
+Her mental health deteriorated in her final years, which was exacerbated by her father's death in September 2008, and she had financial struggles as well.

 Seidel attempted suicide in late 2011 and was treated at the Max Planck Institut für Psychiatrie clinic in Munich from late 2011 until spring 2012.
 Her final public appearance was in April 2012 during the television show Let's Dance.
 Behind the scenes, she appeared cheerful and joked with others, but shortly afterward, she attempted suicide again, and her relationship with her boyfriend, Patrick McGinley, ended.

 In the final weeks of her life, she was regularly seen in a bar near her apartment.
-On 31 July 2012, at the age of 42, she died by suicide in her Munich apartment, and lay dead in her apartment for several days, until the barmaid from her favoriate bar noticed the light had been on for days.
+On 31 July 2012, at the age of 42, she died by suicide in her Munich apartment, and lay dead in her apartment for several days, until the barmaid from her favorite bar noticed the light had been on for days.
 It was reported at the time that her death was due to an overdose of tablets; however, no official cause of death was ever released.
 She had written several farewell letters to people close to her.
-She is buried with her parents in a urn grave in Waldfriedhof Grünwald, Munich.
+She is buried with her parents in an urn grave in Waldfriedhof Grünwald, Munich.